-There’s lots of footage on my Youtube channel if you look at my holiday playlist or dig back to my earlier videos.
+There’s lots of footage on my Youtube channel, which are compiled in my blog post about the trip.
 I would definitely love to go back to places like New York, Washington and Kentucky, to stay for longer and explore those areas in more depth, and delve into lots of other parts of America too for that matter, as there’s so much to discover and enjoy there.
 And I’m sure I will at some point.

 Here’s what I had last night – fish and chips, while meeting a friend at the Doggett’s Coat & Badge pub in Blackfriars.
 The food was great, and we had a lovely chat over our meal, so we really enjoyed it.
 Fish and chips has always been one of my favourite dishes, and it brings back fond memories of the seaside town I used to live in.
 And where I now reside in London there’s a lovely chippy just down the road, which I’m very happy about.
 It’s one of those meals I could never tire of.

 I think this Hufflepuff t-shirt I got recently at the Harry Potter Studio Tour goes some way to doing that.
 I am loyal, I’m always there for my friends if they need me and I like to help them if I can, because I value all the friends I’ve made.
 And my life does feel pretty magical at the moment given how my first year in London has gone.
 I discovered I was a Hufflepuff for sure with the help of my most Potter-obsessed friend last year, and an online quiz agreed with us.
 While it’s ultimately not for me to judge, I do feel the assessment is quite accurate, I’m pretty happy with it: